jpmorganchase/salt-ds/content-style-guide.md

 It's likely you will need to use this version if:

-- You are introducing the component in a document for the first time
+- You are introducing the component in a document for the first time.
-- You are recommending the component in a document where the component is not a primary subject
+- You are recommending the component in a document where the component is not a primary subject.
 - You are describing a release or new version of the component.
 - You are describing how to import the component for use in a project.